Michael-Naguib/Certamen/README.md

 ## Front End Devlopment
 * The backend has been set up by yours truely: Michael N. Aka Hedgehog... gulp has been configured very carefully...
 * When writing filepaths the ```./www``` is the root of the server!!!!!
-* The default gulp task watches for changes... if you are working on a certian folder subset running the specific gulp task for that folder may be faster
+* The default gulp task watches for changes... if you are working on a certain folder subset running the specific gulp task for that folder may be faster
 * To start active watching and compile when save run ```gulp ```
 * This console will also output errors caught by linting or compilation or etc...
-* Only files listed in the subfolders below will show up in the ./www ....
+* Only files listed in the subfolders below will show up in the ./www
+* see the server docs above to set the root document of the server... the default is ./www/markup/index.min.html
 ### Scripts ./dev/scripts/ Folder
-* Webpack will compile minifyto each file that is a direct child of this Directory
+* Webpack will compile minify to each file that is a direct child of this Directory
 * The files will be be given the extension .min  example: ``` hello.jsx --> hello.min.js ```
 * ( watch out for name conflicts like test.js & test.jsx which resolve to the same filetype .js when compiled)
 * Any file in ./dev/scripts/exclude will not be compiled by webpack as a entrypoint however can be used withine entrypoints